 MySQL

-Scalability choices are considerably limited in the MySQL database management system.
+The MySQL database management system has considerably limited scalability options.
 You usually have two options: vertical scalability or read replicas.

 In vertical scaling, you must increase the processing capacity of your existing system.
 Unlike horizontal scaling, you cannot improve performance by adding a server; instead, you need to upgrade the processing power, memory, storage, and network speed.